lrhn/dep-pkgspec/DEP-pkgspec.md

 An example/initial package for reading and writing package resolution configuration files has been created as `package:package_config`.
 This can be used by Dart based tools to read and write the package configuration.

+### Creating `.packages` files.
+As part of the implementation of this proposal, the "pub" tool should be changed to allow writing a `.packages` file where it currently creates a "package" directory in a package's root directory.
+Pub should avoid automatically creating duplicate `.packages` files in other locations.

+### Consuming `.packages` files.
+Tools that need to support the "--packages" parameter includes the standalone VM, dart2js, the development compiler and the dart-analyzer.

+A Dart package is developed with support for reading and writing `.packages` files and determining resolution strategy.

 ### Tests